Best Local LLMs for Mac Mini M4: Models by Memory Size (2026)

 Mac Mini M4 — 16GB Unified Memory

 With 16GB, you can comfortably run models up to 14B parameters at Q4 quantization, or 7B models at full FP16 precision.
 Leave ~4GB for macOS overhead.
-For a deeper dive into quantization and how it affects model performance, check out our What is Quantization?
+For a deeper walk through quantization and how it affects model performance, check out our What is Quantization?
 A Practical Guide for Local LLMs (2026).

 🏆 Qwen 2.5 14B — Best All-Rounder (16GB)